 The charter of the Committee provides that the Committee will review and approve all aspects of the compensation paid to the Company's Chief Executive Officer, the four other most highly paid executive officers and any other employees identified as 16(a) reporting persons, all salaries and salary increases for executives whose annual base salary is \$225,000 or greater and all agreements providing for the payment of benefits following a change of control of the Company or severance following a termination of employment.
-The charter also calls for the Committee to review and approve the terms of each incentive compensation and bonus program in effect and the aggregate amounts which can be awarded thereunder each year.
-The members of the Committee also administer the Company's Long Term Incentive Plans.
+The Committee shall also review all aspects of director compensation and make recommendations to the Board.
+The charter also calls for the Committee to review and approve the selection of an appropriate peer group for compensation comparisons, the Company's overall compensation strategy, and the terms of each incentive compensation and bonus program in effect and the aggregate amounts which can be awarded thereunder each year.
+The Committee also administers the Company's Long Term Incentive Plans.

-Executive Compensation for Fiscal 2002
+Executive Compensation for Fiscal 2003